Azerbaijani oil price reduced

 Baku.
-18 September.
-REPORT.AZ/ Today, the price of the Azerbaijani oil "Azeri LT CIF", transported via the ports of Supsa and Batumi and Ceyhan and sold on the world markets, decreased by 0,7 USD or 1,38%.
+14 September.
+REPORT.AZ/ Today, the price of the Azerbaijani oil "Azeri LT CIF", transported via the ports of Supsa and Batumi and Ceyhan and sold on the world markets, decreased by 0,51 USD or 1,03%, Report informs.

-Report informs, at present, the price of oil brand "Azeri LT CIF" down to 50,05 USD a barrel.
+At present, the price of oil brand "Azeri LT CIF" makes 49,05 USD/barrel.

 The minimum price of "Azeri LT CIF" brand was recorded in December 2001 (19.15 USD), and the maximum value of the brand was registered in July 2008 (149.66 USD).